 Neither let the son of the strangers, that hath joined himself to the LORD, speak, saying, The LORD hath utterly separated me from his people: neither let the eunuch say, Behold, I am a dry tree.
 For thus saith the LORD unto the eunuchs that keep my sabbaths, and choose the things that please me, and take hold of my covenant; Even unto them I will give in mine house and within my walls a place and a name better than of sons and of daughters: I will give them an everlasting name, that shall not be cut off.
 Also the sons of the strangers, that join themselves to the LORD, to serve him, and to love the name of the LORD, to be his servants, every one that keeps the sabbath from polluting it, and takes hold of my covenant; Even them will I bring to my holy mountain, and make them joyful in my house of prayer: their burnt offerings and their sacrifices shall be accepted upon mine altar; for mine house shall be called an house of prayer for all people.
 The Lord GOD which gathers the outcasts of Israel saith, Yet will I gather others to him, beside those that are gathered unto him. | Isaiah 56:3-8

-Those that choose to abandon their life of sin, repent and turn to the ways of God, choosing to put their trust and belief in the Messiah, can then become a Citizen of the Commonwealth of Israel.
-Those that choose to covenant with the God of Abraham, Isaac and Jacob can be grafted into the Olive Tree, which is Israel; these are the “Chosen and Elect” of God.
+Those that choose to abandon their life of sin, repent and turn to the ways of God, choosing to put their faith, trust and belief in the Messiah, can then become a Citizen of the Commonwealth of Israel.
+Those that choose to covenant with the God of Abraham, Isaac and Jacob, and submit to Him, can be grafted into the Olive Tree, which is Israel; these are the “Chosen and Elect” of God.

 Lest you be wise in your own sight, I do not want you to be unaware of this mystery, brothers: a partial hardening has come upon Israel, until the fullness of the Gentiles has come in.
 And in this way all Israel will be saved | Romans 11:25-26

-Paul is re-telling what was foretold by Jacob in Genesis 48 ~
+Paul is actually re-telling what was foretold by Jacob in Genesis 48 ~

 When Joseph saw that his father laid his right hand on the head of Ephraim, it displeased him, and he took his father’s hand to move it from Ephraim’s head to Manasseh’s head.
 And Joseph said to his father, “Not this way, my father; since this one is the firstborn, put your right hand on his head.”
 But his father refused and said, “I know, my son, I know.
 He also shall become a people, and he also shall be great.
 Nevertheless, his younger brother shall be greater than he, and his offspring shall become a multitude of nations. | Genesis 48:17-19